xiyue084/myblog/content/en/project/_index.md

 {{< column >}}

 This is a homework project for Social Network Analysis (Instructed by Dr. Mengxiao Zhu & Prof. Noshir Contractor ).
-We conduct research on the lyrics of Chinese patriotic songs to explore how the lyrics reflect the social and cultural landscape during different historical periods.
+We conducted research on the lyrics of Chinese patriotic songs to explore how the lyrics reflect the social and cultural landscape during different historical periods.
 *Conducted with Yuxiao Wang in 2022*

 [PDF](/pdf/sna.pdf)